mike-plummer/service-schemas/README.md

 and power, but can be hard to write anything beyond the very basic.

 Pros: Simple, very customizable

-Cons: Least capable, non-standardized, hard to integrate
+Cons: Non-standardized, hard to integrate, manual

 ### JSON Schema
 By far the most capable out-of-the-box, JSON Schema is a standard for describing (duh) a schema in JSON.